mfioravanti-yseop/gitflow_lab/README.md

 ## Exercise 2: Integrate through a Pull Request

-This time, we will reproduce the behaviour we are really supposed to have with *Gitflow*.
+This time, we will use the method we are really supposed to follow with *Gitflow*.

 ### Feature Creation